ramanniachai/IDP-Python-validations/README.md

 features/ Directory: Contains Gherkin .feature files specifying the test scenarios in a human-readable format.
 It's where the test cases are defined.
     PLP_validation.feature: Test scenarios for web application validation.
     PLP_APP_validation.feature: Test scenarios for mobile application validation.
-    Order_product_flow.feature: Test scenarios for product checkout.
+    '_Checkout' files: Test scenarios for product checkout.
 WORK IS IN PROGRESS.

 features/steps/ Directory: Contains Python scripts with step definitions for the scenarios described in the .feature files.
 These scripts translate Gherkin steps into actions.
     PLP_validation.py: Step definitions for web testing scenarios.